lewisd32/avr-hsl2rgb/README.txt

 Two different functions are included for this purpose.
-One (hsl2rgb_orig) is very slightly modified code from Johngineer's blog: http://www.johngineer.com/blog/?p=1022 Variable names are changes, and the way saturation works has been inverted.
+One (hsl2rgb_orig) is very slightly modified code from Johngineer's blog: http://www.johngineer.com/blog/?p=1022 Variable names are changed, but it it otherwise identical.
 The other (hsl2rgb) is an optimized version which produces *almost* identical output, but is 13x faster on an ATmega.

 See hsl2rgb.cpp for more information.